kubernetes/enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 #### How should the API be consumed?
-We recommend that all ClusterProfile objects within the same cluster inventory reside on a dedicated hub Kubernetes cluster.
+We recommend that all ClusterProfile objects within the same cluster inventory reside on a dedicated Kubernetes cluster (aka. the hub cluster).
 This approach allows consumers to have a single integration point to access all the information within a cluster inventory.
-Additionally, a multi-cluster aware controller can be run on the hub cluster to offer high-level functionalities over this inventory of clusters.
+Additionally, a multi-cluster aware controller can be run on the dedicated  cluster to offer high-level functionalities over this inventory of clusters.

 ####  How should we organize ClusterProfile objects on a hub cluster?
 While there are no strict requirements, we recommend making the ClusterProfile API a namespace-scoped object.